BOARD OF DIRECTORS

 Melanie was born and raised in Edmonton, and has been involved with many local organizations.
 Currently, she is the chair of Fashion with Compassion, supporting Sorrentino’s Compassion House, along with sitting on the Honens Piano Laureate Circle committee.
 She is involved with The Works International Visual Arts Society (VP of Community Programs), Chrysalis: An Alberta Society for Citizens with Disabilities, and the Royal Alexandra Hospital Foundation (Lois Hole Hospital for Women’s Harvest Gala Committee).
 Some of her past activities include being a past president of the Junior League of Edmonton, a community member of the City of Edmonton’s Next Gen committee, and a member of the Light It Up Campaign for the Art Gallery of Alberta.

 Bernie Robitaille is Managing Partner of Worldwide Precious Metals (Canada) Ltd. Previously President and CEO of The Press Gallery and director of the Alberta Textile Care Association, he was often asked to give presentations on behalf of the industry.
 He relocated to Edmonton in 1976 and entered the dry-cleaning business in 1987.
 He was awarded Drycleaner of the Year (2011) and recognized with the Shining Star Award (2012) for his work with the Certified Restoration Dry-cleaning Network of Detroit.
-The Press Gallery has been a sponsor of Edmonton Opera for 14 seasons and has been a member of the Edmonton Chamber of Commerce for 20 years, in addition to supporting the arts, numerous charities and the military community.
+The Press Gallery sponsored Edmonton Opera from 1999 to 2019.
+Bernie also served in the military from 1979 to 1984.

 Daniel Rojek is the Vice President of Landrex Ventures - a real estate development firm focusing on land, commercial, residential, and institutional development.
 Daniel comes with a diverse background that includes engineering, real estate, consulting, and start-ups.
 He holds a Bachelor of Commerce degree from the University of Alberta, a Master of Business Administration from Queen's University, and is a Certified Professional Accountant.
 In his spare time Daniel enjoys sports, reading, travelling, and cosmology.